 Q: What is the maximum amount of time we can currently furlough people for?

 3 weeks is the minimum.
-The scheme is currently only in place until the end of May.
+The original CJRS has been extended to the end of July and an amended version is due to operate between August and October.
 We will constantly review our position.

 Q: Will I be paid as normal in April/May into my bank account?